vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-28-Is-R-fast-enough-02.md

 comments: true
 ---

-In part 2 of this series on benchmarking R, we'll explore sorting.
+In part 2 of this series on benchmarking `R`, we'll explore sorting.
 This has been a topic on numerous blogs, discussions and posts around the internet, including here: [r-blogger post](http://www.r-bloggers.com/quicksort-speed-just-in-time-compiling-and-vectorizing/).
-Similarly, [julialang.org](http://julialang.org) showed that sorting was particularly bad in R. We, again, felt that this was a case of poor r coding, or more accurately, missing the point of whether R was capable or not.
-Another [example here](http://gallery.rcpp.org/articles/sorting/) compares R sorting with standard library of C++, called from `R`.
+Similarly, [julialang.org](http://julialang.org) showed that sorting was particularly bad in `R`.
+We, again, felt that this was a case of poor `R` coding, or more accurately, missing the point of whether `R` was capable or not.
+Another [example here](http://gallery.rcpp.org/articles/sorting/) compares `R` sorting with standard library of C++, called from `R`.

-In all cases, we felt that one of the points of using R is that there are concise ways of doing things **because the open source community has brought them to `R`**.
+In all cases, we felt that one of the points of using `R` is that there are concise ways of doing things **because the open source community has brought them to `R`**.
 So lets take advantage of that!
 We will cover both real number sorting and integer sorting.

 ### Sorting